rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 cd workloads/resiliency/resilient-spring-cloud-stream
 ```

-:information_source: Any sample script, for instance to deploy a rabbitmq cluster,
+Any sample script, for instance to deploy a rabbitmq cluster,
  assumes we are on the `workloads/resiliency/resilient-spring-cloud-stream` folder.

 ### Building the code